Credit Card Merchant Fees

-If your business accepts credit cards, you probably have a basic understanding of interchange fees and rates.
+If your business accepts credit cards, you probably have a basic understanding of interchange fees.

 Interchange rates are set by the credit card companies.
 The fees are based on the category of each transaction, which is determined by factors like the merchant, card type, processing method, and other elements.